langflow-ai/langflow/README.md

 # 📦 Installation

-You can install Langflow from pip:
+You can install Langflow with pip:

 ```shell
 # Install the pre-release version